Texas And Other States Decide Not To Spend Money On 2020 Census

 "We have a particularly high risk of an undercount of young children because we have so many," she says.

-The Center for Public Policy Priorities estimates that a mere one-percent undercount could cost Texas $300 million in federal funding a year.
+The Center for Public Policy Priorities estimates that a mere 1% undercount could cost Texas $300 million in federal funding a year.

 That's much-needed funding, Beeson says, that would pay for education, transportation and health care programs in the state.